-This section is updated frequently, and offers pointers to current activity… the most current of which is usually the Nomadness blog (recently, the tale of a huge recent change).
+This section offers pointers to current activity… the most current of which is usually the Nomadness blog.
 In the tradition of aging sailors everywhere, I am having health issues that have me contemplating the Dark Side… a move to a geeked-out trailerable tuglet with a 2KW solar array and electric thruster, comm/audio console, piano, and adjustable bed so I can have some breaks from back pain.
 This is a return to the original mission profile of the Microship project, but with a more practically scaled boat, and is translating into Nomadness being for sale.